mastcu/SerialEM/ReadMe.txt

    settingsJeol and read SerialEMsettings.txt there.
-NoHang (Win32 only; x64 properties are not maintained) A Release build that compiles the MyFileDialog class in SerialEMDoc.cpp to use the SDK file dialog instead of CFileDialog, which hangs on some Windows 2000 machines v140 Debug (Win 32 & x64)
+NoHang (Win32 only; x64 properties are not maintained) A Release build that compiles the MyFileDialog class in SerialEMDoc.cpp to use the SDK file dialog instead of CFileDialog, which used to hang on some Windows 2000 machines and maybe Windows XP also. v140 Debug (Win 32 & x64)
-   A Debug build for building in VS 2015 with the open source versions of all libraries. v140 Release (Win 32 & x64)
+   A Debug build for building in VS 2015 with no dependence on Intel libraries and no Windows XP compatibility. v140 Release (Win 32 & x64)
-   A release build for building in VS 2015 with the open source versions of all libraries.
+   A Debug build for building in VS 2015 with no dependence on Intel libraries and no Windows XP compatibility.

 You must have the library collection SerialEMLibs in an adjacent directory, or change the project properties to access this repository elsewhere.
 This collection includes libraries that you should not use unless you have a license for them.
-Namely, libifft-MKL.lib and libifft-MKL-64.lib are import libraries for the corresponding DLLs in the binary SerialEM distributions, which incorporate Intel Math Kernel Library FFT routines from version 11.1 of the Intel compiler collection.
-If you do not have a license for these, you should either compile with the v140 configurations, or change the project configuration under Linker - Input as follows:
+Namely, libifft-MKL.lib and libifft-MKL-64.lib are import libraries for the corresponding DLLs in the binary SerialEM distributions, which incorporate Intel Math Kernel Library FFT routines from version 15 of the Intel compiler collection.
+If you do not have a license for these, you should compile with the v140 configurations.
+To run the program after such a compilation, copy libctffind-VCOMP.dll from SerialEMLibs or SerialEMLibs/x64 to the executable directory, and copy hdf5.dll and imodzlib1.dll from the appropriate SerialEM distribution.
-  1) Remove "-MKL" from the entry for libifft in "Additional Dependencies".
-  2) Remove "-IOMP" from the entries there for libiimod and libcfshr.
-  3) Completely remove the entry there for libiomp5md.lib.
-  5) Add -VCOMP to the entry there for libctffind.
-(The executable will depend on libctffind-VCOMP.dll in SerialEMLibs, not on the libctffind.dll distributed with SerialEM.)
-  4) Remove "VCOMP;VCOMPD;" from "Ignore Specific Default Libraries".

-The collection also includes 32-bit version 2 of FFTW that was formerly used under a purchased license.
-If you should happen to have a license for this, you could use it by removing libifft.lib, adding in FFTW2st.lib and RFFTW2st.lib, making the changes in steps 2-5 above, and defining USE_FFTW2 at least for the compilation of Xcorr.cpp.

-If you modify a configuration to use other than the v90 toolset, you will probably have to change preprocessor definition _WIN32_WINNT=0x0500 to 0x0501.
-However, the libraries used with v90 should still work up to the VS 2013 toolset.

-Both 32 and 64-bit versions of SerialEM can be compiled in VS 2015 with the v140 configurations, which use libraries without MKL or FFTW in SerialEMLibs, named with "-14".
-To run it, copy the file libctffind-VCOMP-14.dll from SerialEMLibs or SerialEMLibs/x64 to the executable directory and rename it libctffind-VCOMP.dll.
-For a 64-bit version, also copy hdf5-14.dll from SerialEMLibs/x64 to the executable directory and rename it hdf5.dll.

 The rest of this file contains a description of the modules in SerialEM.
 This